SeanJxie/PyWirelessTransfer/README.md

 # PyWirelessTransfer
-Useful for transfering files between old and new PCs (which is also the exact reason I wrote this).
+Useful for transferring files between old and new PCs (which is also the exact reason I wrote this).

 # Usage
 ---